wlillisdev/tasty_tipples/README.md

 ## <img src="assets/readme/thankyou_icon.png" alt="thumbs up" width="38"/> Acknowledgements
- - Special thanks to my mentor Miguel Martinez for his help and guidance in the development of my final project.
+ - Special thanks to my mentor Miguel Martinez for ALL his help and guidance in the development of my final project.
 Special thanks to the Code Institute Tutor Support, Kasia and our regular class meetings and members of the awesome slack community.

 # <img src="assets/readme/completed_icon.png" alt="completed" width="38"/> Conclusion
-  - I would like to experiment more with Django and build some more projects.
+  - I would like to experiment more with Django and build some more ecommerance projects.
 Overall, I learned a lot and enjoyed working with Django framework.
   - If I was to build this site again, I would spend more time on the wireframes and model designs.
-  - If it had time, I would like to add user profiles and hike categories.
+  - If it had time, I would like to have added a wishlist and and related products to the site.
   - I would also learn to make more commits during the project built.